How to build big, strong and muscular arms

 Training your arms a couple of times a week is probably the sweet spot.
 That’s because you also work your arms when you perform all “pressing” exercises, which are those that work the chest and shoulders, including the barbell bench press and overhead shoulder press, as well as during all “pushing” exercises that work the back, such as the lat pulldown, barbell bent-over row, and the seated cable row.

-What exercises are best for building bigger arms?
+What exercises are best for building big and muscular arms?

 This is a debate that rages within the training community.
 Some people think that just doing isolation (single-joint) exercises, such as biceps curls and triceps extensions is best because it focuses all of the effort on the target muscle.